Turkish Cypriots: Language

 The linguistic situation changed radically in 1974, following the division of Cyprus into a Greek south and a Turkish north.
 Today, the Cypriot Turkish dialect is being exposed to increasing standard Turkish through immigration from Turkey, new mass media, and new educational institutions.
 Nonetheless, a Turkish speaker familiar with the Cypriot Turkish variety of Turkish can still easily identify a member of the community from one who is not.
 Although many Turkish Cypriots command standard Turkish as well, they generally choose to use their own variety in particular contexts to affirm their identity.
 Most commonly, these differences are in pronunciation, but they extend to lexicon and grammatical structures as well.
 There are many words used by Turkish Cypriots that originate in the particular historical circumstances of the island, including English and Greek, and therefore have no precedent in standard Turkish.
 There are also words used by the Turkish Cypriot and Greek Cypriot communities which are authentically Cypriot in origin.

 Music and dances

 Folk music and dancing is an integral part of social life among Turkish Cypriots.
 Traditional Turkish Cypriot folk dances can be divided into five categories: Karsilamas, Sirtos, Zeybeks, Ciftetellis/Arabiyes, and Topical Dances (such as Orak, Kozan, Kartal and Topal).
 The folk dancing groups usually have performances during national festivals, weddings, Turkish nights at hotels and within tourism areas.

 Demographics

 Debates on the Turkish Cypriot population in the 1970s

 The 1960 census of Cyprus reported the Turkish Cypriot population as 18% of the total population.
-The figure was challenged at in a 1978 debate in the British Parliament when Lord Spens stated that there were 400,000 Turkish Cypriots in Cyprus, at least one-fifth of the population.
+The figure was challenged during a 1978 debate in the British Parliament when Lord Spens stated that there were 400,000 Turkish Cypriots in Cyprus, at least one-fifth of the population.